PurpleDxD/valheim-plugins/LocatorPlugin/README.md

 - /autopin => Toggles entity auto-pinning.
 - /pindistance [float: value] => The allowed distance between two entities for auto-pinning.
 - /pinraydistance [float: value] => How close to the entity the player must be for it to be auto-pinned.
-- /pindestructibles => Toggles the pinning of ores and berry bushes.
+- /pindestructibles => Toggles the pinning of big ores veins.
 - /pinminerocks => Toggles the pinning of mineable rocks.
 - /pinlocations => Toggles the pinning of dungeons, caves, altars, runestones, etc.
-- /pinpickables => Toggles the pinning of plans and fungi.
+- /pinpickables => Toggles the pinning of plants and fungi.
 - /pinspawners => Toggles the pinning of spawners.
 - /pinleviathans => Toggles the pinning of leviathans.
 - /pindistances => The allowed distance between two entities for auto-pinning.